Winner winner chicken dinner

 Top 8 Foodie Haunts in Colombo

 The delicious mild chewiness of roti.
 The fiery cream of Dal that we all go absolutely coco-nutty for.
 And of course, the crunch of your first bite into a good ol’ Sri Lankan hopper, filled to the rim with steaming curry.
 It’s no wonder that capital city Colombo is so well-renowned as a kind-of heaven for us foodies.
 Luxurious lit-up hotels boasting beautiful ocean vistas?
 Check.
 Buzzing markets with a rainbow of traditional street food and chatty vendors?
 Yep.
 Even the not-exactly-glamorous neighbourhood joints which end up serving the best food you have ever, and will ever taste? (don’t take it from us, ask the locals.)
 You’re not gonna be short of places to eat, that’s for sure.
 But where to start?
 With the deliciously diverse buffet that we know as Sri Lanka’s vibrant capital, we’ve selected the 8 best foodie haunts so that you’ll be munching and sipping your way through this larger-than-life culture in no time.
+Explore our holidays and select "foodie" from the filters

 Ministry of Crab